Magikarpm/sdl-game-of-life/README.md

 # Game of Life
-My implementation of John Conway's Game of Life.
+My implementation of John Conway's Game of Life using SDL.

 You can select and deselect tiles with mouse click and progress to the next generation by pressing 'c'.